A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 • Negatively damages self-esteem

-• Moves away from being authentic and walks on eggshell
+• Moves away from being authentic and walks on eggshells

 • Reduces sexual and intimate connection and increases sexual temptations